 Section 4: Pairing Suggestions

-- Grilled Meats: Pair salsa with grilled chicken, steak, or fish for a burst of flavor that complements the smoky grill taste.
+- Grilled Meats: Goes great with grilled chicken, steak, or fish to brighten up the smoky taste.

-- Incorporating in Other Dishes: Experiment by mixing it into soups or salads for an additional layer of flavor.
+- Other Dishes: Stir it into soups or salads for a pop of taste.

 Section 5: Pioneer Woman Salsa in Popular Culture